-Scroll to Bottom to See Brimfield Rugs and Silver
+Scroll to Bottom to See Brimfield Rugs, Silver, and Ceramics

 This past week I traveled to Brimfield, Massachusetts for the iconic flea market.
 Dozens of shows within the show... tents as far as you can see.
 My friend Jennifer and I were up for walking miles and miles on the hunt for new items for Dashing Trappings.